garritfra/garrit.xyz/content/posts/2022-05-31-database-server-migration-cheat-sheet.md

 ---
 title: Postgres Docker Container Migration Cheat Sheet
 date: "2022-05-31"
-tags: "note, guide, 100DaysToOffload, database, docker, postgres"
+tags: "note, guide, 100DaysToOffload, database, docker, postgres, homelab"
 ---

 I just finished migrating a postgres database to a new host.
 To remember how to